Hiking the Zion Narrows:

 Narrows Hike Alternatives - though nothing truly compares to the Zion Narrows, there are a few hikes that get you into a wonderful slot canyon, sometimes with or without flowing, or pooled water:

-Kanarra Creek Hike - a narrow slot canyon with mild, cold river flow, sometimes to waist deep.
-Ver scenic, 1 hour drive from Springdale.
+Kanarraville Falls Hike - a narrow slot canyon with mild, cold river flow, sometimes to waist deep.
+Very scenic, 1 hour drive from Springdale.